clibuilder/clibuilder/README.md

 `cli().loadPlugins()` will load plugins when available.

-To create a plugins,
+To create a plugins:

-use the `command()` function to create command, and `PluginActivationContext` to default your plugin:
+- export an `activate(ctx: PluginActivationContext)` function
+- add the plugin keyword in your `package.json`

 ```ts
 import { command, PluginActivationContext } from 'clibuilder'